Harshpreet-Singh/harshpreet-singh/README.md

 Assistant Tech Head at Bug2Build
 Working on Python fundamentals, MERN stack, and real-world projects
 Open to web development and open-source collaboration
-Currently learning full-stack MERN, Python, and strengthening C/C++
 Ask me about web development, and Python basics